chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 PEG_nodes_sequences.fa: the nodes sequences in the graph
 ```
 # FAQ
+0. If you only want to recruite reads using TAR-VIR, you do not need to use conda because TAR-VIR has very few dependencies and can be installed easily.
+Most of the dependencies are for PEHaplo, the assembly step.

 1. If you see an error, very likely it is caused by missing packages/dependencies.
 For example, if you see an error like below when running PEHaplo:
 Traceback (most recent call last):
   File "/mnt/home/yannisun/TAR-VIR/PEHaplo/tools/identify_misjoin_contigs.py", line 5, in <module>